cfpb/college-costs/docs/url-spec.md

 ## URL specifications for offer data

 #### Mapping url fields to data points
 Values should be annual unless otherwise specified.
+The `totl` field is a notable exception.
+It represents the sum of tuition, fees, books, and supplies for the entire length of a program.

 This scheme results in URLs about 400 characters long, well below browser/server character limits.
 Here's what a full URL would look like (using fictional school, program and offer values):